apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>componentDefinitionRefs indicates which types of componentDefinitions are supported by the operation,
+<p>Specifies the types of componentDefinitions that are supported by the operation.
-and can refer some vars of the componentDefinition. if it is set, the component that does not meet the conditions will be intercepted.</p>
+It can refer to some variables of the componentDefinition.
+If set, any component that does not meet the conditions will be intercepted.</p>
 </td>
 </tr>
 <tr>